highmed/dsf-process-tutorial/exercises/exercise-2.md

 [Prerequisites](prerequisites.md) • [Exercise 1](exercise-1.md) • [Exercise 1.1](exercise-1-1.md) • **Exercise 2** • [Exercise 3](exercise-3.md) • [Exercise 4](exercise-4.md) • [Exercise 5](exercise-5.md)
 ___

-# Exercise 2 - Input Parameter
+# Exercise 2 - Input Parameters
 In order to configure processes that are packaged as process plugins, we will take a look at two possibilities on how to pass parameters to a process.
 The goal of this exercise is to enhance the `highmedorg_helloDic` process by trying them both.

 ## Introduction